 Population-based data describing incidence of MPN and MDS/MPN subtypes among different racial/ethnic groups has not been previously reported.
 We report lower IRs of all evaluable MPNs and MDS/MPNs among Hispanic whites compared to non-Hispanic whites.
-Similarly, with the exception of chronic eosinophilic leukemia, APIs had significantly lower incidence of MPNs and MDS/MPNs compared to non-Hispanic whites.
-Although subtype-specific incidence data by racial/ethnic subgroups were not previously available, it is notable that JAK-2 mutations have been reported with generally similar frequencies among Asian populations with MPNs as in other populations.(Ha, et al 2012, Xu, et al 2012) We observed greater variation in IRs across MPN and MDS/MPN subtypes among blacks than other racial/ethnic groups when compared to non-Hispanic whites.
+Similarly, with the exception of chronic eosinophilic leukaemia, APIs had significantly lower incidence of MPNs and MDS/MPNs compared to non-Hispanic whites.
+Although subtype-specific incidence data by racial/ethnic subgroups were not previously available, it is notable that JAK2 V617F mutations have been reported with generally similar frequencies among Asian populations with MPNs as in other populations (Ha, et al 2012, Xu, et al 2012).
+We observed greater variation in IRs across MPN and MDS/MPN subtypes among blacks than other racial/ethnic groups when compared to non-Hispanic whites.
 Interestingly, ET was associated with a female predominance among non-Hispanic whites, white Hispanics, blacks, and APIs, suggesting shared gender-specific risk factor(s) across these racial/ethnic groups.
 The diverse incidence patterns we observed for MPNs and MDS/MPNs support inherent differences in susceptibility.

 Sex

-Excluding ET, which predominated among females, and mastocytosis, which occurred approximately equally among males and females, all other MPNs and related disorders were associated with significantly higher overall IRs among males.
-The gender disparities for PV, ET, and PMF are similar to those reported in a recent systematic review and meta-analysis of MPNs (Titmarsh, et al 2014) and a review of European studies,(Moulard, et al 2014) but differ from the higher PV rates reported among women than men in Malmo City, Sweden between 1980-1984.(Berglund and Zettervall 1992) Among the European studies, ET was noted to predominate among women in most, but not all studies.(Maynadie, et al 2011) With the exception of ET and cancers of the anus, gallbladder, breast, and thyroid, few hematopoietic (Dores, et al 2012, Morton, et al 2006, Smith, et al 2011) and solid tumors (Cook, et al 2009) demonstrate a female proclivity.
-Possible explanations for the gender differences include hormonal influences, occupational exposures, lifestyle factors, or other health conditions.(Cook, et al 2009, Smith, et al 2011) The gender disparity for ET was most prominent in young adulthood and midlife supporting a potential role for hormonal influences in disease initiation/progression.
-As recently reviewed, some male predominant occupations including agricultural workers and other rural sector workers have been found to have increased risk of MPNs, whereas no association has been found for professional, administrative, and clerical occupations.(Anderson, et al 2012) Distinct etiologies for MPN subtypes are supported by the association of ET, but not PV, with body mass index, physical activity, and adult onset diabetes; whereas PV, but not ET, has been linked with smoking.(Leal, et al 2013) Although these entities are rare, subtype-specific analytical studies are needed to clarify subtype-specific risk factors.(Kroll, et al 2012, Murphy, et al 2013)
+Excluding ET, which predominated among females, and mastocytosis, which occurred approximately equally among males and females, all other MPNs and MDS/MPNs were associated with significantly higher overall IRs among males.
+The gender disparities for PV, ET, and PMF are similar to those reported in a recent systematic review and meta-analysis of MPNs (Titmarsh, et al 2014) and a review of European studies (Moulard, et al 2014), but differ from the higher PV rates reported among women than men in Malmo City, Sweden between 1980-1984 (Berglund and Zettervall 1992).
+Among the European studies, ET was noted to predominate among women in most, but not all studies (Maynadie, et al 2011).
+With the exception of ET and cancers of the anus, gallbladder, breast, and thyroid, few hematopoietic (Dores, et al 2012, Morton, et al 2006, Smith, et al 2011) and solid tumors (Cook, et al 2009) demonstrate a female proclivity.
+Possible explanations for the gender differences include hormonal influences, occupational exposures, lifestyle factors, or other health conditions (Cook, et al 2009, Smith, et al 2011).
+The gender disparity for ET was most prominent in young adulthood and midlife supporting a potential role for hormonal influences in disease initiation/progression.
+As recently reviewed, some male predominant occupations including agricultural workers and other rural sector workers have been found to have increased risk of MPNs, whereas no association has been found for professional, administrative, and clerical occupations (Anderson, et al 2012).
+Distinct etiologies for MPN subtypes are supported by the association of ET, but not PV, with body mass index, physical activity, and adult onset diabetes; whereas PV, but not ET, has been linked with smoking (Leal, et al 2013).
+Although these entities are rare, subtype-specific analytical studies are needed to clarify subtype-specific risk factors (Kroll, et al 2012, Murphy, et al 2013).

 Age